QuestCode/thema-2.1-slm/ICC/First Formal Meeting/Preparation Formal Meeting 1.md

 - Summarize
 - Any further questions?
 - Pick dates for:
+	- [Suggest exact dates]
 	- Sending the minutes (tomorrow)
 	- Sending the SLA (in 2 weeks)
 	- The next meeting (in 3 weeks)
+- How to stay in touch (when and at what times available)
 - Exchange business cards
 - "I thank you for your time."
 - "Have a nice day, and enjoy the weather!"

 ### Notes after final rehearsel